Also see Kansas, Notable Kansans and Location Humor.

 - Let's get this straight.
 We have one stoplight in town.
 We stop when it's red.
 We may even stop when it's yellow.

 - Our women hunt, fish, and drive trucks-because they want to.
 So, you're a feminist.
-Isn't that cute.
+Ain't that cute.

 - Yeah, we eat catfish, carp and turtle.
 You really want sushi and caviar?
 It's available at the bait shop.

 - So every person in every pickup waves.
 It's called being friendly.
-Understand the concept?
+Try to understand the concept.

 - Yeah, we have golf courses.
 Don't hit in the water hazards.
 It spooks the fish.

 - Those are cattle.
 They're live steaks.
 That's why they smell funny to you.
 But they smell like money to us.
 Get over it.